duckduckgo/duckduckgo-help-pages/_docs/results/what-search-features-does-duckduckgo-search-have.md

 With [DuckDuckGo Search](https://duckduckgo.com/) you get all the search features you expect from a search engine, but, unlike other search engines, you also get privacy and anonymity, thanks to our strict [Privacy Policy](https://duckduckgo.com/privacy).
 Search features include regular links, images, videos, news, sports, weather, stocks, quick facts, and much more.
 See our [blog post on search features](https://spreadprivacy.com/is-duckduckgo-a-good-search-engine/) for more information.

 We use a variety of sources for search results, but not Google.
-See our <a href="{{ site.baseurl }}/results/sources/">sources help page</a> for more info.
+See our [sources help page]({{ site.baseurl }}/results/sources/) for more info.